 Aggregate.
 It is our understanding the prepared backfill is available locally, but could vary in composition.
 Geotechnology should be notified of upcoming material variations.
 Samples should be collected from each variable source and tested for gradation.
 At this time material specifications have not been finalized.
+Backfill materials should consist of a 2-inch minus, prepared aggregate with less than 20% fines.
+Organic material should be excluded from the stockpile.
+Material specifications are subject to change on the basis of the test hole(s) performed and the backfilling operations.

-Material volumes should be recorded for each borehole and a sample collected for gradation testing.
+borehole and a sample collected for gradation testing.
 Where samples do not adhere to the gradation requirements, the associated fill pile should be flagged for review.

 Mine Filling.
 The mine space should be filled to within 12 inches of the mine roof, as verified by depth measurements.
-A representative of Geotechnology should observe the top of the fill with a borehole camera.
-Fill piles with visual flaws in geometry should be flagged for review.
+The base of the fill pile is expected to encompass the entire room filled.
+A representative of Geotechnology should observe the top of each fill pile with a borehole camera to verify the distance from the mine roof.